 - Players may not reveal their hands to their teammates or to the opposing team unless a game rule requires them to do so. - Only the player whose turn it is may initiate conversation with his or her teammate.
 Conversation should be limited to short "yes" or "no" questions.
-General strategy or moves should not be discussed. - If an attack or action on a player's card Knocks Out the opposing player's Pokémon, the acting player draws the appropriate number of Prize cards.
-If the player does not have enough Prize cards remaining, the player's teammate draws the remainder from his or her Prize cards. - If a player's last Pokémon is Knocked Out but the player's teammate still has at least one Pokémon in play, the player is not eliminated from the game and may play Trainer, Supporter, and Stadium cards on his or her turn.
-If that player draws a Basic Pokémon, he or she must play it in the Active position on the first available opportunity.
-If neither player on a team has any Pokémon in play, the opposing team wins the game. - If a player cannot draw a card at the beginning of his or her turn, that player is removed from the game.
-That player's teammate places Prize cards from the bottom of his or her deck equal to the eliminated player's remaining Prize cards.
+General strategy or moves should not be discussed. - If an attack or action on a player's card Knocks Out the opposing player's Pokémon, the acting player takes the appropriate number of Prize cards.
+If the player does not have enough Prize cards remaining, the player's teammate takes the remainder from their Prize cards. - If a player's last Pokémon is Knocked Out but the player's teammate still has at least one Pokémon in play, the player is not eliminated from the game and may play Trainer, Supporter, and Stadium cards on their turn.
+If that player draws a Basic Pokémon, they must play it in the Active position on the first available opportunity.
+If neither player on a team has any Pokémon in play, the opposing team wins the game. - If a player cannot draw a card at the beginning of their turn, that player is removed from the game.
+That player's teammate places Prize cards from the bottom of their deck equal to the eliminated player's remaining Prize cards.